 KINDNESS: Parker and I did this one together.
 We spent the day looking for ways to be kind.
 We bought a juice for a stranger at Juiceland, she gave up her swing at the park so someone else could have a turn, and at the end of the day we each chose organizations to make a donation to together.
 I saw her holding the door for strangers and going out of her way to help her sister.
 It was really, really sweet.

-None of these words on their own would make sense as my 24/7 mantra, but as a daily mantra?
+So that’s my micro mantra morning routine.
 It sets the tone and allows me to focus on what’s most important to me that day.
 What’s your favorite part of YOUR morning routine?

 My friend Lauren and I were talking about routines.
 I said that I’m not innately a routine person, but that kids have forced me to be more that way.
 The balance I’ve struck is that I need the first two hours and last two hours of my day to look the same most days.
 Other than, that I can be flexible!
 How about you?